skorhone/gelfj/README.md

 What is GELFJ-ALT
 -----------------

-It's very simple GELF implementation in pure Java with the Log4j appender and JDK Logging Handler.
-It supports chunked messages which allows you to send large log messages (stacktraces, environment variables, additional fields, etc.) to a [Graylog2](http://www.graylog2.org/) server.
+It's a GELF implementation in pure Java with the Log4j appender and JDK Logging Handler.
+It has following features:

-Following transports are supported:

- * TCP
- * UDP
- * HTTP
- * AMQP
+ * Chunked compressed messages
+ * UDP, TCP, HTTP and AMQP transports (configurable buffer sizes and timeouts)
+ * Custom fields (message and system level)
+ * Asynchronous sends (configurable queue size and timeout)
+ * Configuration using System properties
+ * Network failure tolerant (implements a fault barrier and retry mechanism)

 gelfj-alt is based on gelfj